hamdanihamza/Automatic-Speech-Recognition/README.md

 - Tokenization ("Hello World" => ["Hello", "World"]).
 - Lowercasing ("HELLO" => hello).
 - Converting to Phonemes ("turn" => "t er n")
-- Labelling phonemes : By using a dictionary to label each phoneme into a list of integer values.
+- Labelling phonemes :
+By using a dictionary to label each phoneme into a list of integer values.
 And we’ll use this list to train the model.
+Dictionnary is located in 'g2p/g2p/mappings/langs/eng/cmudict_SPHINX_40.txt'
 - Padding all vectors.<br>

 **Example :**